JamieBort/CreateAUserdirectory/Progress.md

 Currently in the `dev` branch.

 ## To-Do
-* styling/content
+* styling/contentmockup.
-  - [ ] 3.
-Make the style look like the mockup.
-    - [ ] 3a.
-The "Available for hire" needs to be in red.
-(For this, see: https://github.com/takaides/robotUsers)
-    - [ ] 3b.
-The way the skills are listed do not match the way they're listed in the mockup.
-    - [ ] 3c.
-The mobile version of the profile page doesn't match the mockup. make the mobile version match the mockup.
 Among the changes that are needed are the font size.
     - [ ] 3d.
 The mobile version of the home page doesn't exist.
 Make the mobile version of the home page.mustache, and the /views/profile.mustache files.
   - [ ] 4.
 Clean up the comments and unneeded code.
   - [ ] 5.
 Clean up the `/public/css/style.css` file.